mentos1386/cv/index.md

 __Reliability__ to take in to consideration that IoT devices are unreliable, especially outdoor devices due to poor wifi conditions.
 __Cost Optimization__ due to being a hardware product, where each device sold adds additional _perpetual_ cost to the cloud.
-__Scalability__ as our successful [Kickstarter campaign](https://www.kickstarter.com/projects/mybirdbuddy/bird-buddy-a-smart-bird-feeder)
-caused that when we initially started shipping the devices, we would be shipping them 10.000's of devices.
+__Scalability__ as our successful [Kickstarter campaign](https://www.kickstarter.com/projects/mybirdbuddy/bird-buddy-a-smart-bird-feeder) caused that we imidiatly stated shipping 10.000's of devices instead of more common slow rollout.
-We did slow the release a bit, but due to the product often being bought as a gift (Christmas), meant that most of devices will be activated at the same day.
+We did try slow the release a bit, but due to the product often being bought as a gift (Christmas), meant that most of devices will be activated at the same day.